 How to Find Out How Much You Owe in Federal Student Loans

-The first thing you might want to look into are your federal student loans.
-These typically come in two flavors: unsubsidized and subsidized.
-If you are a graduate student, you might also have a Graduate PLUS federal student loan.
-In any case, information on your federal student loans can be found in one spot.
+Federal student loans typically come in two types: unsubsidized loans and subsidized loans.
+If you’re a graduate student, you might also have a Graduate PLUS federal student loan.
+So then, how to check a student loan balance?
+Fortunately, information on all your federal student loans can be found in one spot.
+You can look up your balance on the Federal Student Aid (FSA) website.

 How to Find Out How Much You Owe in Private Student Loans

-Once you have a list of lenders, you could reach out to each one and check your balance.
+Your report will list your student loans, the loan servicers, and how much you borrowed.
+From there you can call each server to find out how much you currently owe.
 Keep in mind, private student loan providers set their own terms, including loan term length, interest rates, and repayment plans.

-It might be a good idea to organize your private student loans and determine when the repayment phase kicks in, as it could be different from the federal student loan repayment plan.
+It might be a good idea to organize your private student loans and determine when the repayment phase kicks in for each, as it could be different from the federal student loan repayment plan.

 Keeping Student Loan Debt Manageable

 If this is your first time looking up how much you owe in student loans, you might be feeling major sticker shock.
-Deep breath.
+Take a deep breath.
 Keeping track of student loans can be a big undertaking, so don’t panic.

-In addition to picking up paying jobs, you could also consider scooping up free money with scholarships.
+In addition to picking up paying jobs, you could also explore scholarships.
+These help pay for your education and you don’t have to pay them back.
 All it takes is some dedicated time looking for the right match.
-You could check with your university, college, and organizations you are a part of to see if you can fund your tuition the free way.
+You could check with your university and any organizations you’re involved with to see if you can help fund your tuition this way.

 Paying Off Your Student Loans